Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 Build small applications like a password strength checker and a Caesar cipher.

 Key Learnings
-- Python Basics: I learned how to write Python scripts for arithmetic operations, data manipulation, and control flow.
+- Python Basics: I practiced my skills on how to write Python scripts for arithmetic operations, data manipulation, and control flow.
 - Practical Applications: The exercises helped me understand how Python can be used for practical tasks like password checking and encryption.

 Week 3: Application Layer in Networks